Pulmonary nocardiosisNocardiosis - pulmonary; Mycetoma; Nocardia

-People at highest risk for nocardia infection are those with a weakened immune system.
+People with a weak immune system are at a high risk for nocardia infection.
 This includes people who have:

 - Cushing disease

-Other people at risk include those with chronic lung problems related to smoking, emphysema, or other infections such as tuberculosis.
+Other people at risk include those with long-term (chronic) lung problems related to smoking, emphysema, or other tuberculosis .

 - Unintentional weight loss